 Brook is co-owner and CEO of CatchingH2O/H2OME.
+Her engineering background perfectly complements the permaculture design framework she uses to approach design problems.
 She graduated with a B.S. in Electrical Engineering and a B.S. in Applied Mathematics from University of the Pacific in Stockton, California in 2001.
 She received her Permaculture Certificate in 2008 from ECOSA Institute in Prescott, Arizona.
 Brook also completed the Watershed Management Group Water Harvesting Certification Course as well as a Watershed Restoration Course with Craig Sponholtz.
 Brook received the Water Warrior Award from the Surfrider Foundation in 2011 for her on the ground work in water conservation.
-She has spoken and taught at City College, Wild Willows Farm, Surfrider Foundation, Coastkeeper, Cuyamaca Water Conservation Garden, Quail Botanic Gardens, the Ecology Center, The San Diego Sustainable Living Institute, The Del Mar Fair, Master Gardeners, as well as a number of schools, communities, businesses, and events.
+Brook teaches water harvesting and permaculture courses through the San Diego Sustainable Living Institute.
+Learn more about Brook here.

 Brook is passionate about water and is always on the search for Wild Water wherever she goes!
 Brook lives in City Heights with her partner, two sons and two cats.